jpaulos/axes3ds/README.md

-# Axes3Ds
+# Axes3Ds for Matplotlib

-This module provides Axes3Ds ("Axes3D Spatial"), a drop-in replacement for Axes3D which incorporates the improvements proposed by eric-wieser in matplotlib issue #8896.
+This module provides Axes3Ds ("Axes3D spatial"), a drop-in replacement for Matplotlib's Axes3D that incorporates the improvements proposed by eric-wieser in Matplotlib issue #8896.

-The purpose is to reduce the distortion when projecting 3D scenes into the 2D image.
+The purpose is to reduce the distortion when projecting 3D scenes into the 2D image when using mplot3d.
 For example, the projection of a sphere will be (closer to) a circle.